Monday, 7 December 2015

 The reason I chose a night-time look is

 simply because I wanted to create a particular representation of my artist: instead of conforming to the stereotype of indie female artists being innocent and even angelic, with the use of high-key or bright natural lighting, I wanted the audience to perceive the artist as more than just that.
 This way, the artist is represented as quite ambiguous and frankly, an enigma.
 With the juxtaposition of the use of white and related colors and the darkness of the background, the audience do not have a simple idea of who the artist is, which is actually more appealing for them as it engages them with the artist's music so they can find out more about them.
 I also deliberately chose to leave the five star rating of the music magazines in the shown yellow-gold color, instead of changing them to a dull color, e.g. black, as I did with the logo of the two music magazines I used.
 This was simply to add to the contrast of the colors used.
 The actual colors I used for the text were significant in shaping the overall look of the advert.
 When I first inserted the title of the artist into the advert, I put it in white.
 However, after doing so, I realized that the color of white actually made the advert look tacky and not genuine.
 Therefore, I played around with the colors, experimenting with colors of a consistency of white and blue mixed together.
 This led me to choose a subtle white-blue color, which blended well with the cool blue tones of the image.
-However, for the title of my album, I actually chose to use the color white instead, as on this title, I played around with some effects and placed an "outer glow" effect on it.
+However, for the title of my album, I actually chose to use the color white instead, as on a this title, I played around with some effects and placed an "outer glow" effect on it.
 This gave the title a yellow-colored glow around it, as if there was lighting luminating from it.
 As this helped with the ambiguous representation of the artist, I kept it in.
 Furthermore, the use of both light and dark aspects to the advert help to connote the two varying aspects of the music video I also made: the happiness of the couple when they are together and the sadness of when the male character dies at war.
 Therefore, when choosing all the colors to use for the advert, I have ensured to remember both the genre of my artist and the elements I have included in the music video, so continuity is upheld.
 As I mentioned earlier, I was also inspired by Gabrielle Aplin, as in her own magazine advert the colors she used for her text gradually increased or decreased in shades of color.
 The reason I appealed to this is simply as when I put my own text in one shade, it did not actually look particularly innovative or exciting.
 In addition, the use of more than one color matches the idea that there is much more to the artist and there are varying emotions throughout the album.
 This is actually more appealing for the audience as they will most likely be prominent indie fans and therefore would want to see that an artist's album is packed with emotions, unlike other genres such as pop.

 The actual language of the text itself has been kept quite minimalistic; I have only included the essential information needed.
 Alongside the artist's name and the title of the album, I have included the release date (the album is "out now") as this is crucial for the audience so that if they do want to buy it they will not have to spend time doing extra research as to when to purchase it; this will be more likely to put them off buying it if they do not have the time to look it up.
 I have also included what format the audience will be able to buy the album on: the album comes in both an ordinary CD format and a deluxe CD format, in case more avid members of the audience want something more.
 I have also stated that the album comes in a vinyl format as there will definitely be some members of the audience that own a vinyl player and perhaps prefer to collect vinyls than CDs.
 This gives the audience a range to choose from, catering to a wider audience.
 Actually ensuring to include the different formats on the magazine cover is essential as it means that, say for example, a member of the audience only listen to music on vinyl players, they will be confident in the knowledge that they can actually purchase the album; some albums do not have the option of coming in the format of a vinyl.
 I have also included the name of the artist's website as this is both a promotional tool for the artist but also something to give to the audience to find out more about the artist and their music.
 Including a website demonstrates to the audience that the artist is actually quite successful as having your own website must mean that you are quite established.
 This is more appealing to the audience as it subliminally sends a message that the artist's music must be quite good.
 I have kept the name of the artist's website the same as the artist's name for continuity and professionalism.
 The actual name of the artist was picked by my group and I, as the actual name of the person we chose to use as our artist is Amy-Michaela.
 We thought the use of a double-barreled first name would make our artist seem more authentic and successful, rather than having her first and surname; a lot of well-established artists only use their first name: e.g. "Beyonce" or "Adele".
 Another piece of information I included was the use of a few of the singles that would be included in the album; I chose specific language to write this: "includes the acclaimed singles".
 The use of the word "acclaimed" is important as it subliminally tells the audience that this is an extremely successful artist, as the word is typically used on magazines or adverts to describe things that are award-winning.
 I have ensured that the language I use on the advert is minimalistic but includes everything necessary to make a magazine advert as successful as possible.
 The final piece of information I included in the magazine advert was the use of a rating from two famous music magazines.
 This again, if a device to attract the audience's attention and persuade them into buying the album, as well as promoting the artist as being so successful that two highly reputable magazines are giving the album five stars.
 Another reason I included in a rating was simply as it lifted my magazine advert to look more like a genuine magazine advert, as from research I discovered this was a convention.